 Is Typeface Worth It?

 In my opinion, if you are a designer who works with hundreds or thousands of fonts, a font manager like Typeface will absolutely save you time and make you more productive.

 Is Typeface fast?
 Is it stable?
 Does it have enough fonts that I can choose?
 My answer to those questions is — yes!
 Typeface is fast, easy, smooth and beautiful.
 Personally, I love the font management and preview features.

 I’m not a professional designer, but sometimes I also need to work with fonts.
 I might remember the fonts I used on one project two weeks ago, but definitely not two years ago.
 So, Typeface is a real productivity tool for me.
 I have no problem sending their team 20 bucks to get this awesome app.
 By the way, I’m using Setapp now and it’s almost free.

 So, it’s totally worth it to me.
-However, if you are used to preview, compare and manage fonts your way and you don’t have that many fonts to take care of, you may not need Typeface 2.
+However, if you are used to previewing, compare and manage fonts your way and you don’t have that many fonts to take care of, you may not need Typeface 2.

 Typeface 2 is a great font management and preview app.
 The team behind it truly understand designers’ needs and make our work easier.
 The sleek and minimalist interface is so friendly and pleasing.

 I like the app very much and will gladly keep it on my Mac.
 I recommend Typeface 2 for designers who work on a Mac.